Thoughts on Generative AI, product leadership, and enterprise AI transformation

 people/ # org chart, decision authorities

-Every file in this surface is authored to a schema, carries mandatory metadata (author, last-reviewed date, owning team), and goes through review.
-The construction pipeline parses these files into the object graph (products, services, segments) and the organizational graph (people, roles, decision authority), enriching what comes in from the structured systems.
+Every file carries mandatory metadata (author, last-reviewed date, owning team), and goes through review.
+The construction pipeline parses these files into the object graph (products, services, segments) and the organizational graph (people, roles, authority), enriching what structured systems provide.
+Without this surface, the agent knows about Maria’s account from the CRM but not about DeltaBank’s tier philosophy.

-The reason building a context graph is harder than building a knowledge graph is the same reason it’s more valuable: the entities have to match across sources.
+Building a context graph is harder than building a knowledge graph for one reason: entities have to match across sources.

 Salesforce’s “Maria Lopez” with email mlopez@gmail.com has to be the same node as FIS’s customer ID 4421 has to be the same node as the speaker named “Maria” in the call transcript from May 12.
 If they end up as three different nodes, the cross-stitching collapses and you’re back to federation.